rnrand/group-site/content/authors/kartik-singhal/_index.md

 - Grad Students
 ---

+I am interested in the design and verification of programming languages for realistic quantum computing.
 See my [homepage](https://ks.cs.uchicago.edu/) for more information.